Exporting roots and tubers to Europe

 Note that buyers in several countries such as the United Kingdom, Germany, the Netherlands and Austria are often more strict than the MRLs laid down in European legislation.
 Even though pesticides may seem an attractive solution to improve productivity, your buyer will reject your product if it does not comply with their standards.

 - Find out the MRLs that are relevant for your product by consulting the European Union MRL database.
 You can search for your product or the pesticide used.

 - Reduce the amount of pesticides by applying integrated pest management (IPM) in production.
 IPM is an agricultural pest control strategy that includes growing practices and chemical management.

-- Read more about MRLs at the EU Export Helpdesk.
-Check with your buyers whether they have additional requirements on MRLs and pesticide use.
+- Read more about MRLs on the website of the European Commission.
+Check with your buyers if they have additional requirements on MRLs and pesticide use.

 Comply with phytosanitary requirements

 Fruit and vegetables exported to the European Union must comply with the European legislation on plant health.
 The European Commission has laid down phytosanitary requirements to prevent introduction and spread of organisms harmful to plants and plant products in Europe.
 These requirements are managed by the competent food safety authorities in the importing and exporting countries.

 - Verify with the National Plant Protection Organisation or food safety authority in your country if and under which conditions you can export your product to Europe.
 These authorities normally work with international standards, but always check with your buyer as well.